 Indulge your taste buds

 From pubs bursting with character to restaurants run by the best chefs in the country; foodies will be in heaven.
 September's a fantastic time to try out the various eateries without having to book so far in advance.
 For a small village, Port Isaac is bursting with culinary delights.
 Head to Nathan Outlaw's Fish Kitchen for an intimate dining experience or to Port Gaverne, home to one of our favourite pubs.

 Stand up on it, dive into it, or paddle through it

 However you enjoy the water, enjoy it to the full this September.
 Surrounded by some of the best water sports locations in Cornwall, you will be spoilt for choice.
 It doesn’t matter if you’re a total beginner or a seasoned pro; being on holiday is all about embracing freedom and trying something new.
 Choose from bodyboarding, paddleboarding, coasteering, kayaking, sailing, windsurfing or kitesurfing.

 Learn from the best with a cookery class

-Just across the water from Rock lies the famous Rick Stein's Cookery School.
+Located just across the water from Rock lies the famous Rick Stein's Cookery School.
 Courses on offer cover everything from Indian to Seafood and Italian to Mexican.
 Leave the car keys at home and take the ferry from Rock, that way you can enjoy the numerous offerings of wine!
-Our Marketing Manager Katy recently attended a day's seafood course.
-Click here for an account of her experience.

 Cycle the Camel Trail